 Shakespeare isn’t likely to text you today and ask you to get going.
 Neither is Yeats or Faulkner or Hemingway.

 So tap into your love of creating.
-Be your own inspiration.
+Be your own inspiration, and Happy Writing.